Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 This page was taken from the Ultimate Skyrim Reddit Sub and has been posted Verbatim .

 Spell Research can be somewhat intimidating to new players, so I thought I would share what I’ve learned so far.
-Thank you to[ u/Alexandregd](https://www.reddit.com/u/Alexandregd) for creating this very useful[ reference sheet](http://wiki.wildlandermod.com/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Spells)), and to all the users who have contributed to it.
+Thank you to <a href="https://www.reddit.com/u/Alexandregd" target="_blank" rel="noopener noreferrer">u/Alexandregd <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a> for creating this very useful[ reference sheet](/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Spells)), and to all the users who have contributed to it.
 The 'cheat' sheet makes the mod more accessible to newcomers, since the in-game guides do not provide sufficient information.
 Without such a reference, the amount of guesswork involved in composing spells can be too prohibitive.

 You may also find this video tutorial useful.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/KDunu-3Q1Lc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="yt-embed" width="640" height="360" src="https://www.youtube.com/embed/KDunu-3Q1Lc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here are several things you can do with this mod: